 Wondering how tight your acoustic guitar saddle should be?
-Simply put, your saddle should be snug enough that if you tip the guitar face down without the strings on, then it will still stay in the bridge slot.
-However, you should be able to easily remove it with your fingers.
+Simply put, your saddle should be snug, but loose enough that you can easily remove it with your fingers.
 A snug fit allows for the saddle to properly transmit string energy to the top, resulting in better tone.
 Read on for more information about adjusting your saddle.

 Saddle Too Loose

 A loose-fitting saddle will not make good contact with the bridge and will thus produce poor tone.
 Additionally, this can negatively affect intonation because the saddle will lean subtly forward resulting in a shorter scale length.
 You can temporarily correct a loose-fitting saddle, you can insert a piece of paper to get the saddle snug.
 However, you should get a new saddle that is the correct thickness.